yesidc/MLinPractice/Documentation.md

 ### Design Decisions

-Which classifier(s) did you use?
-Which hyperparameter(s) (with their respective candidate values) did you look at?
-What were your reasons for this?

 #### Multinomial Naive Bayes:

 We implemented Multinomial Naive Bayes (which implements the Naive Bayes algorithm) since, according to <a href="https://scikit-learn.org/stable/modules/naive_bayes.html">sklearn</a> documentation, besides it being a classic naive Bayes variant used in text classification; it also performes well with tf-idf vectors (which is one of the features we extracted)

 ### Training: